 As one of the most affordable options on this list, you'll get plenty of use out of this umbrella stroller for travel.
 It's also a Disney approved stroller.

 The only travel umbrella stroller that you’ll find with a seat that flips so you can keep an eye on your baby.
 It has 3 one-hand recline positions for forward facing and 3 one-hand recline positions for rear facing.

 This Summer 3Dflip umbrella stroller can support babies up to 25 pounds rear facing and 50 pounds forward facing.
 It also has all the storage you need, a parent cup holder and is recommended for taller parents.

 It’s recommended for babies 6 months+ and up to 50 pounds.
 If you feel comfortable using it for an infant, we recommend an infant support and it set to rear facing.

 Compared to the G-Lite, this UPPAbaby umbrella stroller for travel is heavier at 16.3 pounds but it can accommodate babies from 3 months and up to 55 pounds.
-It’s still easy to carry with the convenient carry strap.
+The UPPAbaby G-Luxe is still easy enough to carry with the convenient carry strap.